zongxili/lighthouse-web-notes/Week_4/d4/responsive_design.md

 -->> the Finger could be much larger and hard to aim.

+### FLexbox
+- the flex container is a BLOCK element
+  1. display: flex.
+  2. It never lets things overlap.

 ### NEED TO KNOW:

 the amazon / wiki: different version in the same URLs, the brwoseer tackle this and make decision based on USER AGENT.

-- NEED TO KNOW THE USER AGENT.
+1. NEED TO KNOW THE USER AGENT.

-- adaptive design.
+2. Adaptive design.
+VS Responsive Design